-SEB student membership is open to both undergraduate and graduate students interested in ethnobotany, ethnoecology, economic botany, or related fields who are official members of the Society for Economic Botany.
+SEB student membership is open to both undergraduate and graduate students from as little as $10.
 For information about membership, please see the SEB membership page available here.
 Our aim is to build a professional network for students through facilitating exchange on ethnobotany-related education and research, and by providing information for prospective students interested in these fields.
+Membership also gives access to a range of awards and conference bursaries and grants.

 SEB Student Annual Meeting Student Awards: